 One day, my childhood dream of rallying collapsed: my fiancée was hit with a degenerative disease that melted my wallet back to almost nothing.
 However, she gave me courage and begged me to not give up on my goals.
 But 20 years had already passed since my original ambitions – my old bones didn’t feel like competing any more!
 My fiancée’s condition would be what finally gave me the drive to turn my fear of failure and lack of confidence into determination and knowledge.
 Hence, I went out to educate myself on what I needed to know to create the rally car that I’ve always wanted and “fix” my life’s previous mistakes – if I can no longer buy it, I’ll build it myself!
 I was able to allocate a humble budget of approximately $1,500 per year to the venture.

-I would fiddle around with the Subaru for a few years and be the first person to perform a short wheelbase of the chassis on a GD platform.
+I would fiddle around with the Subaru for a few years and be the first person worldwide to short wheelbase a GD platform.
 Then, in a weird twist of fate, nostalgia kicked down the door: my undying love for the 1980’s and Group B suddenly came back like a tidal-wave and made me realise that I’ve once again made a terrible mistake!
 I should have sold the Subaru to purchase a kit car or a car that I could have built a Group B replica out of.
-However, it was too late: the Subaru project had sunk the last of my life savings and was unsaleable in its current state of rolling contraption.
+However, it was too late: the Subaru project had sunk the last of my life savings and the car utterly unsaleable in its rough prototype state.
 The only solution was to part it out and keep the good stuff.